OTRF/OSSEM/common_information_model/entities/any.md

-# Any Schema
+# Any Entity
 Fields used to define metadata for a single field to include data from multiple fields with similar/same values/data.
 This data is most commonly created from an ETL pipeline.
 Any fields below that contain a '*' indicates those are searches and not actual fields (key/values).
 This is because certain values are not desirable to copy/duplicate.
-However, because of a common schema we can still find are values for a specific common type, without duplicating or copying everything to one field!
+However, because of a common  entity we can still find values for a specific common type, without duplicating or copying everything to one field!

 ## Data Fields
 |Standard Name|Type|Description|Sample Value|